 Forex trading just like any trading is a lot about psychology.
 Do you know the most common pitfalls among failing forex traders?
-Do you have what it takes to become a successful forex trader?
+Do you have what it takes to become a successful forex trader with trading discipline?
 This is our most comprehensive article in our trading psychology section where we’ll go through both psychological reasons for failing but also some other important reasons.
 Hope you’ll both enjoy and learn from it.

 After going to the trouble of developing and implementing a trading plan, why would a forex trader ever begin breaking their own trading rules?

 Each individual trader will have a different answer to the above question.
 In many cases, inexperience is the first culprit.
 “Rules are meant to be broken” simply does not apply when trading in volatile market environments, as many a forex trader can attest.
 Unfortunately, many trading novices seem to choose especially volatile times to break their own rules, just when they should not.

 A series of other reasons typically arises for more experienced traders, but whatever the cause, losing discipline with one’s own rules can often lead to a trading blow-out.
 This can put the trader firmly out of business regardless of their previous trading success and experience.